What Is Phylum Protozoa? Classification, Characters, Example

 • The body of organisms of this subclass is both stalked and sessile.

-• Cilia are found in the young and tentacles are found in the adult.
+• Cilia are found in the young, and tentacles are found in adults.

 ORDER 1.
 Suctorida